West Virginia vs. Maryland: Odds, spread, over/under - NCAA Tournament First Round

 West Virginia vs. Maryland Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite